Frequently Asked Questions

 - Procedures and processes for identifying a course or experience as a CUE were finalized by the CUE subcommittee in Spring 2011.

 - Individual Units are responsible for providing processes for CUE identification and approval for the programs of study within their respective Units.
-These processes are to be fully in place by Spring 2013.
+These processes have been fully in place since Spring 2013.

 - Any exception to this designation is at the discretion of the unit curriculum decision-making body.